krauselab/krauselab/content/members/Autuoro/_index.md

 ---
 # Display name
-name: Evrett Thompson
+name: Joseph Autuoro

 # Username (this should match the folder name)
 authors:
-- Evrett
+- Joseph

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: "Graduate Student"
+role: "Post-graduate-Associate"

 # Organizations/Affiliations
 organizations: